-Katibawasan Falls meanwhile is the tallest waterfall in the island at 70 meters high.
-The flow of the water here is weak, but you can still swim at the man-made basin below.
+Katibawasan Falls is a spot that you shouldn’t miss visiting!
+It’s the tallest waterfall in Camiguin Island, at 70 meters high.
+Its water comes from the nearby Mount Tipoong.
+The water flow here is weak, but you can still cool off at the man-made basin below.

 Once you’re done, you can also swim in the lagoon or spend the afternoon in the inflatable floating playground in one of the resorts in the area.